-Master Gardeners are members of the local community who take an active interest in their lawns, trees, shrubs, flowers and gardens.
-They are enthusiastic, willing to learn and to help others, and able to communicate with diverse groups of people.
-For more information about the Travis Co Master Gardeners, please visit http://aggie-horticulture.tamu.edu/travis/master-gardeners/
+Travis County Master Gardeners are members of the local community actively interested in gardening who receive special horticultural training.
+In exchange for their training, they choose to be an extension volunteer to help educate Austin residents on sustainable gardening practices.
+They are enthusiastic, love to help others, have a life-long commitment to learning, and are able to communicate with diverse groups of people.
+For more information about Travis County Master Gardeners, please visit Master Gardener Expert Advice

-Training: If accepted into the Master Gardener program in your county, you will attend a Master Gardener training course.
+Training: To become accepted into the Master Gardener program you will attend a Master Gardener training course.
 Classes are taught by Texas A&M AgriLife Extension specialists & agents, and local experts.
+Find out when the next course is offered and sign up for an email notification here.

-The program offers a minimum of 50 hours of instruction that covers topics including lawn care, ornamental trees and shrubs, insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; and water conservation.
-(The training is offered at various times during the year at various locations across the state.)
+The program offers a minimum of 50 hours of instruction that covers topics including lawn care, ornamental trees and shrubs, insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; Earth-Kind® landscaping practices, and water conservation.

-Certification: Participants become certified Master Gardeners after they have completed the training course and fulfilled their volunteer commitment.
+Certification: Participants become certified Travis County Master Gardeners after they have completed the training course and fulfilled their volunteer commitment.

 4-H Volunteer Opportunities